ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Gabriel Ribeiro dos Santos</strong></p>
     <p style="font-size: 18px; margin: 0;">Post-doctoral research associate</p>
     <p style="font-size: 14px; margin-top: 5px;">
       Gabriel Ribeiro dos Santos is a mathematical modeller focusing on arboviral diseases and associated public health interventions.
 He joined the group in February 2024 as a Postdoctoral Associate and is currently a visiting scientist at the Instituto Gonçalo Moniz (Fiocruz) in Salvador, Brazil.
 He is developing methods to better capture the spatiotemporal dynamics of chikungunya transmission in order to inform future vaccination campaigns.
 He does so by applying Bayesian inference frameworks to serological and epidemiological data.
-He is also interested in investigating the impact novel vector-control technologies such as the release of Wolbachia-infected mosquitoes.
+He is also interested in investigating the impact novel vector-control technologies such as the release of <i>Wolbachia</i>-infected mosquitoes.
     </p>
   </div>
 </div>